 Fragile surfaces account for a large proportion of fatal falls and serious injuries.
 A fragile surface is an area that is unable to support a person's weight.
-It could be a fibre cement or old metal sheet roof but is more likely to be a fragile rooftop opening problem.
-If a worker falls through an unprotected skylight, they could suffer severe lacerations and potentially injure anyone working below.
-Simple measures such as installing sturdy screens over skylights will protect workers on the roof from falling through the glazed areas.
+It could be a fibre cement or old metal sheet roof but is more likely to be a fragile rooftop opening such as a skylight or rooflight.
+These are openings, or holes, in a roof which are designed to allow light into the building below.